apptainer/singularity-userdocs/_build/html/_sources/running_services.rst.txt

 Container Instances in Singularity
 ----------------------------------

-For demonstration, let's use an easy example of lolcow_latest.sif image that we previously built.
+For demonstration, let's use an easy example of :ref:`lolcow_latest.sif <lolcowimage>` image that we previously built.

 To start an instance, you should follow this structure: